xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/guice/scopes.md

 ## Request

 By default, `GuiceFilter` is registered for both application and admin contexts.
-And so request (and session) scopes will be be available in both contexts.
+And so request (and session) scopes will be available in both contexts.

 ```java
 @RequestScoped